OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 We recommend that students schedule in fixed periods of programming time to work on programming assignments each week.
 The best time may be between the end of your lab meeting and the following Monday.
+Or, even better, plan one hour each night, every night, to work on your programming assignments.
-Complete as much of your assignment as you are able by each Monday so that you can ask any questions you run into on the Canvas discussion area for that assignment or during TA office hours.
+Complete as much of your
+assignment as you are able by each Monday so that you can ask any questions you run into on the Canvas discussion area for that assignment or during TA office hours.
 It is not uncommon for students who start late and plan to